In case you missed it, I highly suggest you read first part 1 of the Coron 2011 blog series.

 The island’s where tourists/island hoppers (if there’s such term) eat their lunch

 I don’t know if boatmen coordinate (and how they do it idk because phone signal was shit then) when their guests would have lunch in the island because I think they take turns.
-I was surprised when our boatman brought us to this empty area.
+Upon asking, the boatman coyly referred to a website from where he brought a transistor from, to which I was astonished at the influence of technology this deep in the village.
+This only intrigued me to check out their site.

 We spent quite a while in the island for lunch and took lots of photos.